 The AQB and DEQ tests gasoline-powered vehicles using the two-speed idle test (TSI) or an onboard diagnostic system (OBD).
 Auto emissions testing includes the TSI test when inspecting vehicles manufactured between 1981 and 1995, while the DEQ uses the OBD method on vehicles manufactured after 1996.
 To test diesel vehicles, the DEQ uses a snap acceleration test.
 Additionally, the state inspects gas caps for leaks.

 Vehicle owners must complete smog testing in Idaho if their vehicles meet the following conditions:

-- Reside in Ada County and own a vehicle manufactured after 1981.
+- The vehicle is registered in Ada County and was manufactured after 1981.
 Drivers of heavyweight vehicles including firetrucks and buses must also test their vehicles for harmful emissions.

-Note: When you visit an emissions testing center, you must bring payment for completing the test.
-The state sends vehicle owners a notice before the testing due date, but drivers do not need to submit this notice when completing the inspection.
+Note: When you visit an emissions testing center, you must bring payment for testing fees.
+The state sends vehicle owners a notice before testing is due, but drivers do not need to submit this notice when completing the inspection.